Beef Braciole Recipe (Braciola)

 Jump To Recipe

-Beef Braciole (Braciola) is a company-worthy, classic, hearty, homestyle Italian-American dish perfect for a winter night or Sunday dinner.
-Thin slices of beef with a savory filling slowly braise in a wine-infused sauce for a dish you’ll love!
+Beef Braciole (Braciola) is a classic, hearty, homestyle Italian-American dish perfect for a cozy Sunday dinner or whenever you want to make an impression!
+Thin slices of beef surround a savory filling slowly braised in a wine-infused sauce for a comforting yet elegant dish.

-No matter what you fill it with, Beef Braciole is a delicious, hearty, Italian home-style dish you will love!
+No matter what you fill it with or which cut you make it with, Beef Braciole is a delicious, hearty, Italian-style dish you’ll love!

 Why This Recipe is a Keeper!